SAP/luigi/blog/2024-07-25-luigi-container.md

 #### Light dom container

 Furthermore we added the attribute `no-shadow` to the [Luigi Container](https://docs.luigi-project.io/docs/luigi-container-api?section=noshadow) and [Luigi Compound Container](https://docs.luigi-project.io/docs/luigi-compound-container-api?section=noshadow).
-With this option the containers doesn't have a shadow dom.
+With this option, the containers do not have a shadow DOM.

 #### Security for iframe based micro frontends